 As for my Trotskyist friends, they are astonishingly silent on the retirement question.
 This is odd given that their median age is probably over sixty, and may even be approaching 70.
 In a word, they're mostly retired.

 The most forthcoming is Louis Proyect, who retired back in 2012.
-Given that he was born in 1945 (three years younger than Prince Charles), he is six years older than me.
+Given that he was born in 1945 (three years older than Prince Charles), he is six years older than me.
 He reports that he enjoyed his job, relished his colleagues, and especially respected his boss--odd things for an unrepentant Marxist to own up to.
 Though he admits he'd rather be retired.
 Beyond a discussion of benefits packages (and the shortcomings of Medicare), he has nothing political to say about his new status.

 Like me, Mr. Proyect was at least nominally working class--he worked for a paycheck.
 That said, many (including me, mostly just to tease) have accused him of being petty bourgeois.
 Certainly our former comrades in the Socialist Workers Party (SWP) would call him that, what with his interest in Syrian politics, philosophical disputation, and obscure histories.